fmaste/Haskell/doc/EvaluationStrategies.md

 main = print $ add 1 (2*3)
 ```

-## Classification
+## Parameter-Passing Classification

 We use the classification described by Erik Crank and Matthias Felleisen in
 [Parameter-passing and the lambda calculus](https://doi.org/10.1145/99583.99616)
 where ***evaluation strategies*** are combined with the more specific notion of
-***binding strategies*** that are the ones that determine what kind of value to
+***binding strategies*** that determines what kind of value to pass to the
-pass to the function.
+function.

-This two form the ***parameter passing techniques*** and its choice is an
-important element in the design of a high-level programming language.

 ### Strictness

 [λ-Calculus](Lambda.md) has two prevailing evaluation strategies:

-- ***Strict*** (or eager/greedy/applicative order) evaluation:
+- ***Strict*** or eager (also greedy/applicative order) evaluation:
-  - All argument expressions are evaluated before entering the body of a function.
+  - All argument expressions to a function are evaluated before binding the parameters.
   - If any subexpression fails to have a value, the whole expression fails.
 - ***Non-strict*** (or normal order but not lazy) evaluation:
   - All argument expressions are passed unevaluated to the body of the function.